 A micro ATX entry level motherboard that features ample expansion slots and ports for its size and price.
 LGA1200 chipset

-Lastly for Intel we recommend this ASUS Prime B460M for one particular reason especially and that is its DUAL M.2 Slots.
+Lastly for Intel we recommend this ASUS Prime B460M for one particular reason especially and that is its DUAL M.2 Slots for a rather affordable price tag.

 M.2 slots are appreciable by those who value fast storages.
 With 2 x M.2 slots you can instal two high speed SSD storage instead of just one as we saw in the models above.